Skip to main content

 Landing Pageslanding-pageHighrise, Unbounce, VWO, CXL InstituteFirst-person CTAs, social proof placement, multi-step formsGut-feel CRO copy

 • Not briefing the brand context before invoking the skill.
-The skill holds the framework.
-It does not hold the client's brand voice.
-Brief Blu with the client's specific vocabulary rules, blocked phrases, visual direction, and tone before every new client account.
+The skill holds the framework and the benchmarks — not the client's brand voice.
+Brief the Content Marketer with the client's specific vocabulary rules, blocked phrases, visual direction, and tone before every new client account.
 This is a one-time setup per client, not a session-by-session paste.

 • Skipping the experiment step.
 The landing page skill generates headline variants benchmarked against known A/B test data.
 Those are starting points, not guaranteed winners.
 Running the experiment inside Intempt's Experiments module turns skill output into validated performance data for that client's specific audience.